 The types of symptoms and complications which can happen after your operation vary greatly.
 If you have suffered due to surgery for an inguinal hernia, groin hernia, or other hernia, even months or years after, you could be entitled to compensation.

-Chronic pain is defined as the presence of pain, hypersensitivity, or discomfort which was not present before surgery and has existed for at least 3 months following the surgery.
+Chronic pain is defined as the presence of pain, irritation, hypersensitivity, or discomfort which was not present before surgery and has existed for at least 3 months following the surgery.
 While pain at the surgical site immediately and soon after a hernia mesh surgery may be normal, pain — whether severe or not — that lasts for a long time is not.

 This stabbing of the organs and tissue can result in extreme and lasting pain, as well as mesh infection, seromas, scar tissue, and bowel obstruction.